-Nigeria Insurance industry closed the performance sheet of the 2019 on high success points spread through the year and into the first quarter of 2020.
+Nigeria Insurance industry closed the performance sheet of the 2019 on high success points spread through the year and on track into the first quarter of 2020.

 Counting from the rallying performance – industry response to covid-19 pandemic; the insurance market moved like the flow of human heads as first responders would do to the place where human attention was needed in a time of crisis.
 This mass reaction scene resonates with the immediate past NIA chairman, Mr Tope Smart, who captured the whole picture and said that the global concern posed a serious challenge to the Association and the entire Nigerian insurance industry.